Nepal Everest Basecamp Altitude Medicine Trek

 Course Description

 This elective will focus on Altitude Medicine, a sub-specialty of Wilderness Medicine.
 This elective will be a 3 week immersive experience in which students will prepare for and trek to Everest Base Camp, visiting several of the rural medical clinics along the way.
 Students will learn about Altitude Physiology, Pathophysiology and Prevention of Acute Mountain Sickness.
-They will also have an opportunity to participate in, and help teach a wilderness medicine workshop to medical students from Tribhuvan Institute of Medicine in Kathmandu as well as to Girls In Action, a group for secondary school aged girls in Kathmandu.
+They will also have an opportunity to participate in, and help teach a wilderness medicine workshop to medical students from Tribhuvan Institute of Medicine in Kathmandu as well as a workshop for Sherpa guides and porters at Khunde Hospital.
+In addition, we also hold a POC ultrasound workshop at Grande International Hospital.
 The course will be offered in late Spring (April) during peak summit season for Mt.
 Everest, in which Everest ER is functional.
 Students will trek to Everest Base Camp and visit Lukla Hospital, Khunde Hospital, the Medical Clinic at Namche Bazaar, the HRA clinic at Pheriche,and of course Everest ER.

 Clinical Preceptors: